Reform UK: Membership

-As the Brexit Party, though the party did not have an official membership, reportedly had 115,000 paying supporters in June 2019.
+In June 2019, the Brexit Party reportedly had 115,000 paying supporters, though the party did not have an official membership.

 During the week after the 3 June 2024 announcement of Farage's resumption of party leadership, ITV News reported that party membership increased by 50% to 45,000.
-By September of that year, the party claimed to have 80,000 members, and they hit 100,000 by the end of November.
+By September of that year, the party said it had 80,000 members, and they hit 100,000 by the end of November.
 The party launched an online tracker on 23 December 2024 as it approached overtaking the number of Conservative members; it had 120,549 at noon of that day.
-On 26 December, the party claimed to have surpassed the Conservative party's most recently published total of 131,680, making it the second-largest party by membership.
+On 26 December, the party said it had surpassed the Conservative party's most recently published total of 131,680, making it the second-largest party by membership.
 On 10 February, the party hit 200,000 members.
 During the fallout from the dispute around Rupert Lowe in March, those around Lowe claimed that as many as 7,000 members had resigned in protest, though Reform denied this.
-Following an incline to over 230,000 members up to May, the membership figures stagnated and dropped slightly since.
+Following an incline to over 230,000 members up to May, the membership figures have stagnated and dropped slightly since.

-As of January 2025, has 7,800 members in Wales.
-In June 2025, the party claimed to have over 15,000 members in London and 11,000 members in Scotland.
+As of January 2025, the party has 7,800 members in Wales.
+In June 2025, the party said it had over 15,000 members in London and 11,000 members in Scotland.
 In Scotland, the party claims to be the third-biggest, beating the Scottish Conservative total of 6,941 in January 2025.

 According to research by Tim Bale and the Party Members Project done just after the 2024 election, Reform members are similar to those of other parties.
 The average age is 61 with very few between 18–24 and almost half of its members are over 65.
 Members are predominantly from the middle class, and has a substantial share of its membership in the Midlands and North.
 Nearly all voted leave, and 90% of them consider themselves as being some level of right-wing.

-As of 10 June 2025 the membership had dropped from 237,099 to 234,175 in a week.
+As of 10 June 2025, the membership had dropped from 237,099 to 234,175 in a week.
 This followed newly elected Reform UK MP Sarah Pochin's Commons maiden speech in which she asked if the UK should ban the burqa for public safety as France, Denmark and Belgium had done.

-As of 29 August 2025 the party had 237,000 members and 450 branches, up from 80,000 members and no branches at the same time in the previous year.
+As of 29 August 2025, the party had 237,000 members and 450 branches, up from 80,000 members and no branches at the same time in the previous year.

-As of 14 October 2025 the membership had increased to 260,000 paid-up members.
+As of 12 December 2025, Reform UK said it had over 268,000 members, while according to The Times the Labour Party's membership had fallen to below 250,000.
+At the time, standard annual membership of Reform cost £25 compared to £70.50 for Labour.